NIDHI-cy/data-hackfest/README.md

-<h6>DuoMate</h6>
+DuoMate

 1. Abstract
-DuoMate is an personalised AI companion that help students discover,filter and track tech opportunities like hakathons,internships,workshops all without an overwhelm.
+DuoMate is an personalised AI companion that help students discover,filter and track tech opportunities like hakathons internships,workshops all without an overwhelm.